peterpih/WilliamCargilfield/20151212 Book 8 - The Willow Pattern Plot.md

 He held up a stick.
 "Who is there?" he called.
 Then they saw Biff, Chip and Nadim.
-"Dn;t be afraid," said Biff.
+"Don't be afraid," said Biff.
 "We are friends."
 "We have never seen children like you before," gasped Chang.
 "How did you get into this garden?"